 January 18, 2017: Reuters

 USC education professor and former registrar Jerome Lucido was quoted in a story about the withdrawal of a Chinese firm from a project looking to improve verification of Chinese school transcripts.
 Lucido heads the Center for Enrollment Research, Policy and Practice.
 Dipont Education Management Group withdrew from the project which included a number of other schools in addition to USC.
 They income MIT, Columbia, and UCLA.
 Dipont had contributed $525,000 to fund the project and had pledged a total of $750,000.
+The story was also published by Voice of America and Radio Free Asia.

 January 18, 2017: Hollywood Reporter